-Living Well Taking Control (LWTC) will be delivering the Healthier You: NHS Diabetes Prevention Programme (NHS DPP) throughout Dorset.
+Living Well Taking Control (LWTC) is delivering the Healthier You: NHS Diabetes Prevention Programme (NHS DPP) throughout Dorset.
 We are the only non-profit national provider and have been proudly delivering the programme since its inception in 2016.
 During this time we've worked across more than 24 locations of England to support patients at high risk of developing Type 2 diabetes.

 About the Healthier You Programme